-It matters not that the Latin Mass is only one among many celebrated in the vernacular
+It matters not that the Latin Mass is only one among many celebrated

-— the people begin attending the Latin Mass in greater and greater
+events — the people begin attending the Latin Mass in greater and greater

 numbers?
 What if they begin to defect from Joan Baez to

 St. Gregory the Great?
 From the guitar to the organ?
 From “Folk Music”

 to Gregorian Chant?
 Unlikely, to be sure.
 Or is it, “perhaps

 unlikely”?
 Time will surely tell.
 If the shift is largely demographic,

 it will be the young who are, by most accounts, likely to seek the beauty,

 majesty, and utter sanctity of the Latin Mass.
 The “older generation”

 to whom critics of the Mass in Latin point as the most likely candidates

-are, in fact, already in a state of stupefaction from 30 years of
+are, in fact, already in a state of stupefaction from 40 years of

 liturgical inanities and will remain attached to “Folk Masses”

 which are the vestiges of the “Days of Rage of the 60’s” and

 oddities peculiar to the Catholic Church by and large.
 They have lost

 their sense of the sacred ... and it is through no fault of their own.

 They have been given nothing else by their pastors, priests, and “Ministers

 of this and that”.
 Some have, in fact, finally emerged from the

-euphoric “Age of Aquarius”, but only to to find themselves immersed in "New Age" Catholicism.
-To a
+euphoric “Age of Aquarius”, but only to to find themselves immersed

-Metempsychosis is rather blurred ... and unimportant.
+the Mass and Metempsychosis is rather blurred ... and unimportant.

 Let us consider the following points in

 Five articles are of particular interest to us in the way of precisely

 how the Mass will be implemented —

 if it is ...